Cross-country racing explained | Everything you need to know about XC racing

 During the actual race, many riders also carry a CO2 canister or mini-pump, just in case they get a slow puncture.

-Also, don’t forget a few gels or your preferred race food because you’ll be burning a lot of energy throughout the race.
+Also, don’t forget a few energy gels or your preferred source of carbohydrates because you’ll be burning lots of calories throughout the race.

 Racing licence